ncachanosky/Macro-with-Python/content/python/01_The-labor-market/_index.md

 ---

+## Introduction

+This example builds a demand and supply of labor.
+The former is derived from a firms profit maximization problem.
+The latter from a consumer utility maximization problem.
+The example also calculates and plots the equilibrium of the labor market.

 ## Labor demand

 Labor demand $\left(N^D\right)$ originates in a representative firm maximizing its profits $(\pi)$.
 Assume output $(Q)$ follows a Cobb-Douglas production function with Hicks-Neutral technology $(A)$, and that $P$ is the market price of the firm's output.
 Further, assume that $w$ and $r$ are the prices of labor $(N)$ and capital $(K)$ respectively.
 Then, firm's profit is (where $\alpha \in (0, 1)$):